tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 ### syntastic

-NOTE: Flow must be installed globally as well for syntastic
+NOTE: Flow must be installed globally for syntastic
-      `flow` checker to be available (just like for ESLint).
+      `flow` checker to be available (like for ESLint).

 ```sh
 $ yarn global add flow-bin